 Any filming, recording or photographing of any kind, whether done by CM or by students, may only be done with the express, written consent of all involved, and may only be used for personal purposes.
 Any such footage or images must not be posted online or reproduced publicly, or shared with anybody else, or used for any commercial purposes, without the specific written permission of the person(s) in the film, photograph or recording.

 Copyright and other intellectual property rights in choreography, plays, songs and other works created and used in classes and performances remain the artistic and intellectual property of CM and/or the Trainer or Workshop Provider.
 These works must not be copied.
 Reproduced, sold or used in any way without prior written permission of the Trainer or Workshop Provider involved and Circus Monoxide.

 By enrolling, all students and Guardians promise to adhere to the CM Visitor Code of Conduct set out in Section 21 of these Terms and Conditions.
 In the case of a breach CM reserves the right to call local law enforcement, remove the offending person from the premises, cancel the enrolment or do anything else that may be reasonable in the circumstances.

 17. Drop off and Pick ups

-- For the safety of all Students, CM requires that they be informed in advance of individuals other than the Guardian who are authorized by the Guardian to drop off or pick up a Student.
+- For the safety of all Students, CM requires that we be informed in advance of individuals other than the Guardian who are authorised by the Guardian to drop off or pick up a Student.
 This notification must be provided to CM in writing (email is acceptable).

 - Where a Guardian is dropping a Student off for a class, or picking a Student up after class, the Guardian agrees to do so promptly so that the Student is not waiting either before or after class for any period that is longer than 15 minutes.